protontypes/open-sustainable-technology/README.md

 - [LandBOSSE](https://github.com/WISDEM/LandBOSSE) - The Land-based Balance-of-System Systems Engineering model is a systems engineering tool that estimates the balance-of-system costs associated with installing utility scale wind plants (10, 1.5 MW turbines or larger).
 - [OpenMDAO](https://github.com/OpenMDAO/OpenMDAO) - Optimization of Aerodynamic systems.
 - [TopFarm2](https://gitlab.windenergy.dtu.dk/TOPFARM/TopFarm2) - A Python package developed by DTU Wind Energy to help with wind-farm optimizations.
-- [BasicDTUController](https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUController) - The scope of this project is to provide an open source open-access controller that can be used by the wind energy community as a reference.
+- [BasicDTUController](https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUController) - The scope of this project is to provide an open source open access controller that can be used by the wind energy community as a reference.
 - [WindEnergyToolbox](https://gitlab.windenergy.dtu.dk/toolbox/WindEnergyToolbox) - Is a collection of Python scripts that facilitate working with (potentially a lot) of HAWC2,HAWCStab2, FAST or other text input based simulation tools.
 - [windfarmGA](https://github.com/YsoSirius/windfarmGA) - Genetic algorithm to optimize the layout of windfarms.
 - [wtphm](https://github.com/lkev/wtphm) - The Wind Turbine Prognostics and Health Management library processes wind turbine events data, as well as operational SCADA data for easier fault detection, prognostics or reliability research.